mehulsr/edx-documentation/en_us/shared/students/completing_assignments/timed_exams.rst

 **************************

 You can request additional time to complete a timed exam.
-Course teams and instructors can increase the time allowed for individual learners to accomodate specific needs.
+Course teams and instructors can increase the time allowed for individual learners to accommodate specific needs.

 You can only request additional time before you begin a timed exam.
 After you start an exam, the course team cannot allow more time for that exam attempt.